asszem/AndrasCommander/README.md

 - [x] Display History Panel
 - [ ] Jump to history item using Ctrl-#

-## Version 1.0 - MVP Reached
-At this point it should be an actually usable product.

-### Version 1.1 - Improved display - Basic Multiple Panes and Tabs
+### Version 0.6 - Improved display - Basic Multiple Panes and Tabs
 - [ ] Multiple panes (vertical, horizontal)
 - [ ] VIM like: "sp" and "vs" to add a new horizontal or vertical viewing pane
 - [ ] VIM like: jump between panes with Ctrl-W and "h"/"j"/"k"/"l"